LLNL/tox/README.md

 Version
 -------

-This is version 2.6.1 of tox.
+This is version 2.8 of tox.

 Change History
 --------------

+Version 2.8:

+1. The XSLT transform now will pass a defined output media-type (MIME) to the HTTP header.

 Version 2.6.1: